 Wooden toys promote sensorial exploration

 Wood contains valuable information for your young child.
 It warms to the touch and cools in the air – unlike plastic – which stays roughly the same temperature.
 The feel and weight also change as the size of the object changes, because of its density.
-So your little one will experience this shift in perspective and dimension in a tactile way and absorb what this means as they explore toys of varying shape and size.
-There is much sensorial value in playing with wooden toys, and this information will add to their developmental experience as they explore the world around them.
+This enables your little one to absorb what this means as they explore toys of varying shape and size.
+There is sensorial value in playing with wooden toys.
+Your baby will add this information about size and weight to their frame of reference as they explore the world around them.

 Wooden toys are beautiful.